ramkri123/ptp-asymmetric-authentication/draft-ramki-ptp-hardware-rooted-attestation-latest.md

 Two deployment patterns are supported for the verifier function:

 Dedicated Verifier Service
-* A logically separate service issues nonces, validates attestation tokens, checks counters, and records audit evidence.
+* A logically separate service issues nonces, validates signed tokens, checks counters, and records audit evidence.
 * Advantages: clear separation of duties, centralized audit logs, simplified revocation handling, and independence for regulatory or forensic review.
 * Normative requirements:
   * The dedicated verifier MUST maintain an append‑only, tamper‑evident audit log of all tokens and validation results.